AdoshiMatamoto/adrianmatei.com/_posts/2022-07-01-hikings-for-families-around-Bern.md

 ### 32'🚗 - Beautiful vineyard round from Praz 5km

+> **Summary** 📝 - Round hike around Praz, light, nice view on the Murten Lake and the Alps.
+Restaurant at the end.
+> Must be great in autumn, through the vineyard...

 - **distance by car** 🚗 - 32min
 - **hiking distance** 🥾📏 - 5km
 - **difficulty** 💓💦 - easy